tobiasraabe/pipeline/docs/templates/estimation.rst

 .. warning::

-    Tasks in this module should not be used by the user directly, but are part of other templates.
+    Task templates in this module should not be used by the user directly, but are part of other templates.

 estimation.py